Dead No More: The Clone Conspiracy: Main plot

 After the Jackal breaks up the fight between Spider-Man and Doctor Octopus, he shows Spider-Man around the New U Technologies.
-He was shown to have made reanimations of the villains Alistair Smythe, Bart Hamilton's Green Goblin form, Big Man, Eduardo Lobo, Hitman, a Hobgoblin, a Jack O'Lantern, Kangaroo I, Massacre, Mirage, Montana, a Mysterio, Ox I, a Rose, Spencer Smythe, Stilt-Man, and Tarantula as well as reanimations of Ashley Kafka, Jean DeWolff, and Spider-Woman.
+He was shown to have made reanimations of the villains Alistair Smythe, Green Goblin (Bart Hamilton), Frederick Foswell, Eduardo Lobo, Hitman, Hobgoblin (Jason Macendale), Jack O'Lantern, Kangaroo, Massacre, Mirage, Montana, Mysterio (Francis Klum), Ox, Rose, Spencer Smythe, Stilt-Man, and Tarantula as well as reanimations of Ashley Kafka, Jean DeWolff, and Spider-Woman.
 George Stacy recognizes something off about Gwen's face and points his gun at her.
 It was revealed that Gwen was actually the Gwen Stacy of Earth-65 that assists Spider-Man in escaping.
 The real Gwen Stacy is kidnapped by Kaine and taken to Parker Industries to be studied.
 Kaine reveals that he and Spider-Woman of Earth-65 came to this world to assist Spider-Man because they saw that apparently Spider-Man allying with the Jackal's offer on other worlds results in a global disaster in the form of the Carrion virus.